 Pupils must never be left unattended whilst online and teachers should ensure that this does not happen.
 If teachers know of misuse, either by a teacher or child the issue should be reported to the e-safety lead who has overall responsibility for e-safety or the Headteacher.
-The concern will be recorded in the school's e-safety log.
+The concern will be recorded in the school's e-safety log on CPOMS.
+E-safety concerns prior to CPOMs will be kept on the school's log.